DisnakeDev/disnake/docs/api.rst

     .. attribute:: default_thread_slowmode_delay

-        The number of seconds members have to wait before sending another message in new threads created in the channel.
+        The default number of seconds members have to wait before sending another message in new threads created in the channel.

         See also :attr:`ForumChannel.default_thread_slowmode_delay`.